 So now it appears I had the reasons for both brothers deaths but how tragic both dying on the exact same date actually 2 years apart not 1 as was reported in the papers at the time of Cecil's death.
 Using the Christchurch City Council cemeteries online database, it confirms:

 Occupation – Clerk

 Armed with the information that the young men's father was the Town Clerk of New Brighton, off on an internet search I had to go.

-Turns out their father Clarence was born in 1869, the son of Osman Edward and Eliza G MIDDLETON.
+It transpires, their father Clarence was born in 1869, the son of Osman Edward and Eliza G MIDDLETON.
 Clarence's birth was registered at Morpeth, NSW.

 Osman and Eliza married 26th November 1856 at Gadarah, Tumut River, the residence of R.H.
 Broughton, Esq., by the Rev. Samuel FOX.
 Osman was residing at Phoenix Park, Paterson River, and was the third son of the late Rev. George Augustus MIDDLETON, Episcopalian Chaplain.
 His bride, Eliza George was the only daughter of the late Captain John STEIN